MicrosoftDocs/microsoft-salescopilot-docs/articles/access-settings.md

 [!INCLUDE [preview-note](~/../shared-content/shared/preview-includes/preview-note-d365.md)]

-You can control whether emails insights are generated and stored in Dataverse.
-By default, this feature is turned off.
-When you turn it on, AI-generated email insights such as summary, sentiment, objections, and next steps for sales emails with at least one CRM contact are generated and stored in Dataverse.
-You can choose to generate and store email insights for all users or only for specific security groups.
-You can also choose to include emails with specific sensitivity labels in generating email insights.
+You can control whether email insights are generated and stored in Dataverse.
+This feature is turned off by default.
+When you turn it on, the Sales agent generates and stores AI-based insights for sales emails that have at least one CRM contact.
+These insights can include a summary, sentiment, objections, and next steps.
+You can enable email insights for all users or limit access to specific security groups.
+You can also choose whether emails with specific sensitivity labels are included when generating insights.

 ### Prerequisites